 Working cat types

-Generally speaking, barn/working cats placed through the Wisconsin Humane Society’s barn cat program are independent cats who prefer to limit their interactions with humans.
+Generally speaking, working cats are independent cats who prefer to limit their interactions with humans.
 However, the degree to which they keep their distance varies from cat to cat and may change over time.
 Even those who prefer to keep their distance may grow close with their caregiver after positive encounters with people.
 The cats often develop strong bonds with other animals, often reducing their desire to roam, which is why the Wisconsin Humane Society recommends that at least two cats be placed together.

 What we provide